amarantha-k/cbas/_drafts/5_ddl.md

     QualifiedName       ::= Identifier ( "."
 Identifier )?
     DoubleQualifiedName ::= Identifier "."
 Identifier ( "."
 Identifier )?

-The CREATE statement is used to create (CBAS) buckets and shadow datasets.
+The CREATE statement is used to create (Analytics) buckets and shadow datasets.

 ### <a id="Buckets">Buckets</a>